karatelabs/karate/karate-netty/README.md

 If you think about it, all the above are *sufficient* to implement *any* micro-service.
 Karate's DSL syntax is *focused* on exactly these aspects, thus opening up interesting possibilities.
 It may be hard to believe that you can spin-up a 'usable' micro-service in minutes with Karate - but do try it and see !

 # Standalone JAR
 *All* of Karate (core API testing, parallel-runner / HTML reports, mocks and web / UI automation) is available as a *single*, executable JAR file.
-This is ideal for handing off to UI / web-dev teams for example, who don't want to mess around with a Java IDE.
-The official [Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=karatelabs.karate) embeds the Karate JAR and runtime for your convenience.

 ## Downloading
 The only pre-requisite (if not using [jbang](#jbang)) is the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Note that the "lighter" JRE is sufficient, not the full-blown JDK (Java Development Kit).
 At least Java 11 is required, and there's a good chance you already have it installed.
 You can confirm this by typing `java -version` on the command line.

-> Tip: Rename the file to `karate.jar` to make the [commands](#usage) easier to type !

 Look for the [latest release](https://github.com/karatelabs/karate/releases) on GitHub and scroll down to find the "Assets".
-And look for the file with the name: `karate-<version>.jar`:
+Look for the file with the name: `karate-<version>.jar`.
+Download it to the root of your project folder, and rename the file to `karate.jar` to make commands easier to type.

 ## Usage